Glucose: Continuous Glucose Monitoring

 How to use the information immediately

 The device reports your blood glucose levels every few minutes so you can track not only where blood glucose level is but also which direction it is heading.
-Based on the trend – i.,e., whether the glucose is rising or falling – you may decide to respond differently to the same number.
-Being able to see trends in your glucose levels may allow you to take preventive actions before glucose levels become problematic.
+Based on the trend – in other words, whether the glucose is rising or falling – you may decide to respond differently to the same number.
+Being able to see trends in your glucose levels may allow you to take preventive actions before glucose levels become harder to handle.

 How to use the information over the short term